mouseless/mouseless.codes/index.md

 #item 1

-## We do
+## How?

-experiment, learn, and progress, open-sourcing the artifacts we create.
+We experiment, learn, and progress, open-sourcing the artifacts we create.

 :link-button{to="./process" type="default" text="see more"}

 #item 2

-## We are
+## Who?

-a software development collective, connected through our craft.
+We are a software development collective, connected through our craft.

 :link-button{to="./about" type="default" text="see more"}